-We continue to actively monitor ongoing military hostilities in Ukraine and applicable laws, sanctions and trade control restrictions resulting from the conflict.
+We continue to actively monitor ongoing military hostilities in Ukraine, Israel, the Red Sea, the Middle East, and globally as well as applicable laws, sanctions and trade control restrictions resulting therefrom.
 Any sanctions measures and increased governmental oversight and enforcement activities could adversely affect the global economy and supply chains as well as the oil and gas sector generally.
-The extent to which our operations and financial results may be affected by the ongoing conflict in Ukraine will depend on various factors, including the extent and duration of the conflict and its related effects on operating and capital spending by our oil and gas production customers.
+The extent to which our operations and financial results may be affected by any such ongoing hostilities will depend on various factors, including the extent and duration of the conflicts and their related effects on operating and capital spending by our oil and gas production customers.